Plantar Fasciitis Treatment | Utah County

 Also, improve your footwear.
 Don’t keep shoes longer than the 400 to 500 miles mentioned above.
 As mentioned, we can create custom orthotics, or we can help guide you to over-the-counter options.
 The goal is to better distribute the pressure on the plantar fascia.
 We can provide a boot cast, which immobilizes your foot and reduces strain while your plantar fasciitis resolves.

-Schedule Your Plantar Fascitis Consultation In American Fork!
+Schedule Your Plantar Fascitis Consultation In American Fort!

-If you feel you may be experiencing Plantar Fasciitis, contact one of our Doctors at the Foot & Ankle Clinics of Utah.
+If you feel you may be experiencing Plantar Fasciitis, contact one of our Doctors at the Precision Foot and Ankle.
 Give us a call at (801) 763-3885 today or fill out the form in our contact page.
-Our practice has offices located in American Fork, Payson, Orem, Springville, and the surrounding Utah areas!
+Our practice has offices located in American Fork, Payson, Orem, and the surrounding Utah areas!

 contact